ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 {{RFC9254}} defines a way to serialize data issued from a YANG DM into a CBOR representation and {{I-D.ietf-core-comi}} defines the CoAP interface.

-This document describes in which condition management can be done, how to managed rules inside an SCHC instance using CORECONF and proposes some compression rules for the protocol headers.
+This document describes in which condition management can be done, how to manage rules inside an SCHC instance using CORECONF and proposes some compression rules for the protocol headers.

 # Applicability statement

 ## Architecture

-SCHC instance mamangement allows the two end-points to modify the common SoR, by:
+SCHC instance management allows the two end-points to modify the common SoR, by:

 * modifyng rules values (such as TV, MO or CDA) in existing rules
 * adding a new rule or